qianouyang/edge-conductor/.github/CONTRIBUTING.md

 # Contributing to the runtime

-The [edge-conductor] is developed using the [fork and pull model].
+The [Intel® Edge-Conductor] is developed using the [fork and pull model].
 Every runtime contributor, whether an external contributor or an [Intel organization] member, has their own public fork of the runtime repository and submits changes using [pull requests].
 Contributions must pass continuous integration checks and